Best Sortly Alternatives for 2026

 Best for: Organizations that want to upgrade from QR-only scanning to RFID without building enterprise infrastructure.

 The mobile app is the core product.
 Field teams scan assets on-site, update conditions, log maintenance, and hand off custody.
-It's Sortly's scanning workflow with better RFID support and more structured check-in/check-out.

 What You Get